 If your family's income is less than the "median" or the average income a family of the same size earns in your state, you'll qualify automatically.
 If your family's income is higher than the median, the means test will calculate whether you have income left over to pay creditors after considering reasonable living expenses.

 If you fail the means test because you have disposable income you can use to pay creditors, you might still qualify for a Chapter 7 case in a few unusual instances.
-For instance, you might qualify if most of your debt is business debt, you're an active military member, or you have other particular circumstances such as higher medical or utility costs than the average family.
+For instance, you might qualify if most of your debt is business debt, you're an active military member, or you have other particular circumstances, such as higher medical or utility costs than the average family.

 If you don't pass the means test, you might qualify for debt relief under Chapter 13.
-Chapter 13 solves various financial problems Chapter 7 can't and lets you pay important debts first.
+Chapter 13 solves various financial problems that Chapter 7 can't and lets you pay important debts first.

 For instance, when creating a budget, you'd set aside enough income to cover reasonable living expenses and use any remaining amount for your Chapter 13 payment.